RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/MachineLearning.md

 	- F1 Score = 2 * [(Precision * Recall) / (Precision + Recall)]

+- **Artificial Neural Network(ANN)**  is one of the simplest variants of neural networks.
+They pass information in one direction, through various input nodes, until it makes it to the output node.
+- Commonly used for regression and classification tasks.

+-  **Recurrent Neural Networks (RNNs)** may not be suitable for **image classification tasks**, as they are more suitable for **sequential data or time series data** , such as **natural language processing**.

+- **Convolutional Neural Networks(CNN)** is designed for computer vision tasks, leveraging convolution operations to extract meaningful features from grid-like data, especially images.

 ## Online vs Batch Prediction
 ![Alt text](image-3.png)